bw-math/bw-math/source/assignments/classwork/experiments/01_INTRODUCTION.rst

 b.
 Does the experiment have a control group?
 Explain your answer.

 c.
 Describe how the treatments can be randomly assigned to the experimental units so that each treatment has the same number of units.

-8. **2009, Free Response Form B, #3**

-A French study was conducted in the 1990s to compare the effectiveness of using an instrument called a cardiopump with the effectiveness of using traditional cardiopulmonary resuscitation (CPR) in saving lives of heart attack victims.
-Heart attack patients in participating cities were treated with either a cardiopump or CPR, depending on whether the individual’s heart attack occurred on an even-numbered or an odd-numbered day of the month.
-Before the start of the study, a coin was tossed to determine which treatment, a cardiopump or CPR, was given on the even-numbered days.
-The other treatment was given on the odd-numbered days.
-In total, 754 patients were treated with a cardiopump, and 37 survived at least one year; while 746 patients were treated with CPR, and 15 survived at least one year.

-a.
-The conditions for inference are satisfied in the study.
-State the conditions and indicate how they are satisfied.

-b.
-Perform a statistical test to determine whether the survival rate for patients treated with a cardiopump is significantly higher than the survival rate for patients treated with CPR.